e2b-dev/E2B/packages/cli/README.md

 ```

 You will need an API key to use the Devbook CLI — you can get it [here](https://dash.usedevbook.com/settings) after signing up.
-After you get the API key set the `DEVBOOK_KEY` env var in your terminal, or you call the CLI with the env var directly
+After you get the API key set the `DEVBOOK_KEY` env var in your terminal, or call the CLI with the env var directly

 ```sh
 DEVBOOK_KEY=<your-api-key> devbook env ...